SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 ## Focus on contributors

-The open source software provides a great opportunity for the developers from the community to contribute to its development.
-With their involvement, developers can improve their skills and connect people with similar interests while building their profile as an active contributor in the project.
+Making your project open provides a great opportunity for the community to contribute to its enhacement.
+Think about the involvement and contributions from the general audience, and the specific audience, like developers, designers and users.
+Both of these groups of people can improve their reviewing skills and make high quality impactful decisions in the project.
+They can also connect with like-minded people while building the profile of active contributor in the project.

 ### Welcome your contributors!